Texas Alcoholic Beverage Commission: Leadership

 Prior to 2019, the commission consisted of three members.
 Following a review of the agency by the Texas Sunset Advisory Commission in 2018, the 86th Texas Legislature voted to expand the commission from three members to five.

 Day-to-day operations of the agency are overseen by an Executive Director appointed by the commission.
-Current Executive Director Thomas Graham was appointed July 26, 2022.
+Current Executive Director Thomas W. Graham was appointed July 26, 2022.

 Responsibilities and powers

 The TABC's organic law, the Texas Alcoholic Beverage Code, authorizes the agency to: